 Do you play banjo, mandolin, guitar, acoustic bass or fiddle?
 Maybe you are just starting to play one of these instruments and have an interest in learning how to play with others.
 Whether you're just a beginner or have played for a couple of years or more, a class entitled "Playing Bluegrass & Acoustic Music With Others" is an ideal way of learning to perform with others.

-On Wednesday nights in Jupiter, Florida, Fretmentor teaches a weekly bluegrass class from 7:45-9:00pm, held at the Jupiter Academy of Music.
-The class has grown in popularity and regularly attracts 30 or more instrumentalists of various skill levels.
+On Wednesday nights in Jupiter, Florida, Fretmentor teaches a weekly bluegrass class from 7:45-9:00pm, held at The New Studio for the Visual Arts, in Jupiter, Florida.
+The class has grown in popularity and regularly attracts 12 or more instrumentalists of various skill levels.
 The primary function of this class is for students to play acoustic instrumentals and songs in groups.
 David Jakubiak, the instructor, demonstrates how to perform with other musicians with an emphasis towards playing bluegrass.
 The class also learns how to play basic twelve bar blues.
 David has studied, taught and performed music for over 40 years.
 He utilizes a guitar, banjo and mandolin in explaining music theory, back-up, rhythm and lead techniques.
 As part of the curriculum, students learn how to play approximately twelve traditional bluegrass tunes in various keys.

 All participants are divided in small groups, depending on their experience.
 Students with the following instruments are encouraged to register for this class: acoustic guitar, banjo, mandolin, fiddle/violin, and acoustic bass.
 Beginners are encouraged to attend, so not one students should feel intimidated about joining the class.
 In fact, many students start as beginners, only to continue to return each term to gain valuable experience playing and performing with others.